rjspencer/docs/api_v1.md

 content

-	the content object this comment was made on (will match the same JSON structure as listing these objects in their respective endpoints)
+	the content object this comment was made on (will match the same JSON structure as listing these objects in their respective endpoints), by default this will be collapsed unless expand=content is used

 content_type